fabrix-app/fabrix-ng/README.md

 # Example
 Let's say you have an app component, and you want to set some environment specific values, and that you also want to be able to share those values between different components, even if they are lazy loaded.
 Normally you would need to create some sort of service, do a bunch of injection and pray that you did it right.

-With NgSpool, you set up your configuration for your component and then you can access it any other component through NgSpoolService.
+With NgFabrix, you set up your configuration for your component and then you can access it any other component through NgFabrixService.

 ```ts
 ngService.config.get('app.title')